Supporting the young people of Mozambique to enable them to make a sustainable living and support their communities

 Click here for our most recent newsletter

-It is said that Iken is the land of Icanho that St Botolph was granted by King Ethelmund to build his minster in the 7th century.
-There were marsh demons in these parts during those times and one can still feel the eeriness of the area with the mysterious Yarn Hill where Botolph reputedly drove away the ghosts and marsh demons in order to build his minster.
-It was eventually completed on the site of the historic church at Iken which still bears his name and you can see St Botolph’s stone cross which is on display in the church.
+A socially distanced, appreciative audience of 56 enjoyed the enthusiastic acting by the children and the professional actors, presenting the story of the mysterious Yarn Hill where Botolph reputedly drove away the ghosts and marsh demons in order to build his minster.
+It was eventually completed on the site of the historic church at Iken which still bears his name, and you can see St Botolph’s stone cross which is on display in that church.

 2020 was a difficult year for fundraising and we were limited to the remarkably successful Lockdown T4Thomas plus contributions from regular donors and various online based funding systems.